hmcts/et-pet-et1/app/views/guides/markdown/acas_early_conciliation.md

 If you’re applying for interim relief, you don’t have to contact Acas for early conciliation.

-For more information about interim relief, read ‘Making a claim to an employment tribunal’ [http://hmctsformfinder.justice.gov.uk/HMCTS/GetLeaflet.do?court_leaflets_id=2622]
+For more information about interim relief, read [Making a claim to an employment tribunal](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/306273/employment-tribunal-making-claim-t420.pdf)